Kelowna’s Most Affordable Neighborhoods To Buy a Home in 2022/23

 But it’s not impossible.
-If you’re buying a home on a budget or just looking for more reasonable rent, we’re here to help with our guide to Kelowna’s Most Affordable Neighborhoods.
+If you’re moving to Kelowna, buying a home on a budget, or just looking for more reasonable rent, we’re here to help with our guide to Kelowna’s Most Affordable Neighborhoods.

-Each neighborhood featured in this guide have single occupancy homes near $500k, and are within a 30 minute daily commute from Downtown Kelowna, British Columbia.
+Each neighborhood featured in this guide have single occupancy homes at $500K+, and are within a 30 minute daily commute from Downtown Kelowna, British Columbia.

 Rutland is a 15 minute drive east from downtown Kelowna and hands down the cheapest neighborhood to buy property in Kelowna.
 Rutland is a huge, flat neighborhood bordered by Highway 97 to the west, Kelowna Springs Golf to the north, Black Mountain to the east, and Mission Creek to the south.